samstefan/vacant-tumblr-theme/README.md

 ## Updates

 ### 1.3
-* Retina Twitter, Facebook, Google+ icons.
+* Retina Twitter, Facebook, Google+, and GitHub icons.
-* Updated Twitter icon.
+* Updated with "Three Circle" Twitter icon.
 * Social Links have a new hover effect.
 * More descriptive page titles.